perladvent/perldotcom/content/article/_pub_2002_10_09_komodo.md

 {
-   "categories" : "Tooling",
+   "description" : "Every time I get a new copy of ActiveState's Komodo IDE, I do a review that invariably ends &quot;this would be the perfect IDE for me if I were the sort of person who used IDEs&quot;.
+And every time I...", "slug" : "/pub/2002/10/09/komodo.html",
    "authors" : [
       "simon-cozens"
    ],
+   "draft" : null,
+   "date" : "2002-10-09T00:00:00-08:00",
+   "categories" : "tooling",
    "title" : "A Review of Komodo",
    "image" : null,
-   "thumbnail" : null,
-   "date" : "2002-10-09T00:00:00-08:00",
-   "draft" : null,
+   "tags" : [
-   "description" : "Every time I get a new copy of ActiveState's Komodo IDE, I do a review that invariably ends &quot;this would be the perfect IDE for me if I were the sort of person who used IDEs&quot;.
-And every time I...", "tags" : [
       "komodo-ide"
    ],
-   "slug" : "/pub/2002/10/09/komodo.html"
+   "thumbnail" : null
 }